-Pursuant to the PRC Corporate Income Tax Law (the "New CIT Law") which was approved and became effective on 1 January 2008, a 10% withholding tax is levied on dividends declared to foreign investors from the foreign investment enterprises established in the PRC.
+Pursuant to the EIT, which was approved and became effective on 1 January 2008, a 10% withholding tax is levied on dividends declared to foreign investors from the foreign investment enterprises established in the PRC.
 The requirement is effective on 1 January 2008 and applies to earnings after 31 December 2007.
 A lower withholding tax rate may be applied if there is a tax treaty between the PRC and the jurisdiction of the foreign investors.
 For the Group, the applicable rate is 10%.
 The Group is therefore liable for withholding tax on dividends distributed by those subsidiaries established in the PRC in respect of earnings generated from 1 January 2008.
 There was no undistributed earnings of Fuzhou Tianji and Fuzhou Tianjie as at 31 December 2011 and 2012 and 31 May 2013.